|

 Royal Scottish Country Dancing Society, RSCDS

-The Strathspey Server is a excellent resource run by Anselm Lingnau dedicated to sharing oodles of information about Scottish country dancing.
-I find the following services are especially useful
+The Strathspey Server is a excellent resource run by Anselm Lingnau sharing oodles of information about Scottish country dancing such as:

 -

-- the mailing list, a forum for discussing any aspect of Scottish country dancing, be it dance descriptions, technique, the history of dances and dancing, learning or teaching, dance music and so on.
+the mailing list is a forum for discussing Scottish country dancing, be it dances, technique, history, learning or teaching, dance music ...

 -